cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/6-gas-meter.md

 * You understand the concept of gas.
 * Go is installed.
-* You have the checkers blockchain codebase with the game wager and its handling.
-If not, follow the [previous steps](./5-payment-winning.md) or check out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/integration-tests).
+* You have the checkers blockchain codebase with the integration tests.
+If not, follow the [previous steps](./5-integration-tests.md) or check out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/integration-tests).

 </HighlightBox>